 Can I use a road helmet for mountain biking?
 The short answer here is no. Or at least it definitely isn’t recommended.
-This is for a few reasons; a collision on the road is different from a crash on an awkward and unforgiving steep hill.
+This is one primary reason; a collision on the road is different from a crash on an awkward and unforgiving steep hill and the two helmets are built to manage the crashes in these two very different environments.

 A mountain bike helmet provides more protection around the head, and the two helmets are designed with two completely different purposes in mind.
 Yes, both will be designed to certain safety standards, and both are designed to protect your head.
 But under very different circumstances.